What is the Perioperative Clinical Action Network (PCAN)?

 What funding is available to British Columbian physicians for reimbursement of related costs?

-British Columbian physicians can receive funding for costs associated with attending the PCAN Summit 2025 through the Specialist Services Committee, based on the following criteria:
+British Columbian physicians can receive funding for costs associated with attending the PCAN Summit 2026 through the Specialist Services Committee, based on the following criteria:

 -

-BC Physician attending only the PCAN Summit 2025
+BC physicians attending the PCAN Summit 2026

 -